angulartist/beam-amazon-batch-example/guide/shuffling.md

 **What might this look like on the cluster?**

-Right before the reduce phase happens, key-value pairs will move across the network so the same keys will be gathered on the same machine.
-In this example, we assume that each node is hosting a unique key.
-Each key has an iterable of integers as a value, which represents the occurrence of the credit card type.
+Right before the reduce phase happens, key-value pairs will **move across the network** so the same keys will be gathered on the same machine.
+In this example, we assume that each worker node is hosting a unique key.
+Each key has an iterable of integers as a value, which represents the number of time we've seen a credit card type.

 *GroupByKey*